 MAL Rating: 7.76

-An anime characterized by the excessive amounts of gore, Akame ga kill is the story of Tatsumi, and his struggle to fight corruption.
-He hates what the government in the capital has become, and wishes to tear it down with the help of the Night Raid.
-These are a group of assassins, who aim to overthrow the Prime Minister Honest.
+An anime characterized by excessive amounts of gore, Akame ga kill is the story of Tatsumi and his struggle to fight corruption.
+He hates what the government in the capital has become and wishes to tear it down with the Night Raid’s help.
+These are a group of assassins who aim to overthrow Prime Minister Honest.
 The fight to acquire the coveted imperial arms ensues, as the side with more firepower will emerge victoriously.